-- Despite differentiated and personalised learning opportunities there is little or no progress in developing literacy or numeracy skills - There are continuing on-going communication/interaction difficulties, which impede progress, despite the implementation of a differentiated curriculum - There are continuing on-going persistent emotional and/or behavioural issues, which are not ameliorated by management techniques and the differentiated strategies employed - The pupil has sensory or physical problems, which impede progress, despite the provision of specialist equipment and support - The school or Parent/Carer may want to seek the services of an outside agency.
+- Despite differentiated and personalised learning opportunities there is little or no progress in developing literacy or numeracy skills - There are continuing, on-going communication/interaction difficulties, which impede progress, despite the implementation of a differentiated curriculum - There are continuing, on-going persistent emotional and/or behavioural issues, which are not ameliorated by management techniques and the differentiated strategies employed - The pupil has sensory or physical problems which impede progress, despite the provision of specialist equipment and support - The school or parent/carer may want to seek the services of an outside agency.
 Concerns will be raised at the review or at a meeting called for this purpose.
-Referrals to external agencies, made with parental agreement, will be made if at least one of the following applies: - There is still little or no progress in the development of literacy or numeracy skills, despite access to school-based provision.
+Referrals to external agencies, made with parental agreement, will be made if at least one of the following applies: - There is still little or no progress in the development of literacy or numeracy skills, despite access to school-based provision - Pupil grades are substantially lower than that expected, despite access to schoolbased provision - o There are continuing, on-going communication issues, despite access to school-based provision - There are continuing ongoing behavioural issues that have not been ameliorated through the pastoral behaviour systems, despite access to school-based intervention - o The pupil has sensory or physical problems which impede progress, despite the provision of specialist equipment and despite access to school-based provision